protontypes/open-sustainable-technology/README.md

 - [co2.js](https://github.com/thegreenwebfoundation/co2.js) - A npm module for accessing the green web API, and estimating the carbon emissions from using digital services.
 - [nvidia-co2](https://github.com/kylemcdonald/nvidia-co2) - Adds gCO2eq emissions to nvidia-smi.
 - [The Low Impact Website](https://github.com/Organic-Basics/ob-low-impact-website) - Reduces data transfer by up to 70% in comparison to our regular website.
-- [cryptoart-footprint](https://github.com/kylemcdonald/cryptoart-footprint) - Estimate the total emissions for popular CryptoArt platforms.
 - [Cloud Carbon Footprint](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint) - A tool to estimate energy use (kilowatt-hours) and carbon emissions (metric tons CO2e) from public cloud usage.
 - [pyJoules](https://github.com/powerapi-ng/pyJoules) - A software toolkit to measure the energy footprint of a host machine along the execution of a piece of Python code.
 - [Carbon free energy for Google Cloud regions](https://github.com/GoogleCloudPlatform/region-carbon-info) - Contains sustainability characteristics of Google Cloud regions in a machine readable format.
-- [FEEP](https://invent.kde.org/cschumac/feep) -  Improve the energy efficiency of free and open source software.
+- [FEEP](https://invent.kde.org/teams/eco/feep) -  Improve the energy efficiency of free and open source software.
 - [LEAF](https://github.com/dos-group/leaf) - Simulator for modeling energy consumption in cloud, fog, and edge computing environments.
 - [ethereum-nft-activity](https://github.com/kylemcdonald/ethereum-nft-activity) - Estimate the total emissions for popular CryptoArt platforms.
 - [kube-green](https://github.com/kube-green/kube-green) - A k8s operator to reduce CO2 footprint of your clusters.
-- [ecoCode](https://github.com/cnumr/ecoCode) - Reduce the environmental footprint of your software applications with this cutting-edge sonarQube plugin.
 - [Kepler](https://github.com/sustainable-computing-io/kepler) - Uses eBPF to probe energy related system stats and exports as Prometheus metrics.
-- [Software Carbon Intensity Specification](https://github.com/Green-Software-Foundation/software_carbon_intensity) - A specification that describes how to calculate a carbon intensity for software applications.
+- [Software Carbon Intensity Specification](https://github.com/Green-Software-Foundation/sci) - A specification that describes how to calculate a carbon intensity for software applications.
 - [Principles of Green Software Engineering](https://github.com/jawache/principles-green) - Are a core set of competencies needed to define, build and run sustainable software applications.
 - [grid-intensity-go](https://github.com/thegreenwebfoundation/grid-intensity-go) - A tool written in go to help you factor carbon intensity into decisions about where and when to run computing jobs.
 - [Eco2AI](https://github.com/sb-ai-lab/Eco2AI) - A Python library which accumulates statistics about power consumption and CO2 emission during running code.